Dominican salsa

 While the Dominican Republic is known for shaping merengue and bachata music, its musicians have also melded these influences into the early development of salsa music amongst the Latin community of New York City in the early 1960s.
-A major development in those initial days of salsa occurred when Johnny Pacheco, a Dominican-born musician living in New York City, teamed with partner Jerry Masucci to create Fania Records in 1964.
-They started selling records from the trunk of cars on the streets of Spanish Harlem, signing up young artists, creating new sounds, and eventually having hit records.
+A major development in those initial days of NYC’s Salsa genre occurred when Johnny Pacheco, a Dominican-born musician living in New York City, teamed with partner Jerry Masucci to create Fania Records in 1964.
+They started selling records from the trunk of cars on the streets of Spanish Harlem, signing up young Puerto Rican Salsa artists having created new sounds, and eventually having hit records.
 Over the next 15 years, Fania Records helped define the sound, culture, and language associated with the salsa genre, a musical movement that arose partly from the unavailability in the United States of music produced in Cuba.

 Early history and Cuban influence on Dominican salsa performers

 Cuco Valoy, also known as "El Brujo" ("the wizard" or "the sorcerer"), is a Dominican salsero/sonero and ambassador for Afro-Cuban music.
 He studied music theory at the Dominican Republic's National Conservatory of Music.
 He first gained attention in the 1950s with his brother, Martin, in the music duo Los Ahijados.
 The brothers provided the vocals for the band Los Compadres from Cuba.
 Valoy appeared in the salsa scene originally as a sonero, one of the Cuban rhythms that later gave developed into the commercial name "Salsa", in the 1970s with his hits "Juliana" (later covered by the group DLG), "El Divorcio", and "Nació Varón".
 Cuco's son, Ramón Orlando, known as "El Maestro", one of the pioneers of merengue típico (considered "classic merengue") of the 1980s, continued the family legacy as musical conductor of the popular band La Orquesta Internacional.
 In 1992, Orlando received 7 Casandra Awards, including el Soberano, the top award of the ceremony.
 Also known as "El Maestro," Orlando has also been an influential contributor for his work behind Latin music.
 Orlando's influence and success continued for decades, including a Grammy win in 2005 for his merengue album "Generaciones".

 Dominican Henry García has been a salsa singer for a number of years, performing with the salsa bands of both Valoy and Orlando, as well as singing on many albums by various bands, such as the hit album "Sobran Razones" by the group Fernando Echavarría de La Familia André.